 Some of the best views of Venice can be enjoyed from the campanile of the San Giorgio Maggiore church.
 From the square in front of the church, visitors can enjoy marvelous views for free of the Doge’s Palace (Palazzo Ducale), Campanile di San Marco, and Santa Maria della Salute but a short elevator ride to the top of the bell tower shows the whole of Venice at its best.
 Many consider the panoramic views from here the best in Venice and despite the campanile being no hidden secret, it gets far fewer visitors than the bell tower of San Marco.
-Although San Giorgio Maggiore is free, it is sensible to save time on other sight in Venice with advance purchase online skip-the-line tickets and Venice museum passes.
+Although San Giorgio Maggiore is free, it is sensible to save time on other sights in Venice with advance purchase online skip-the-line tickets and Venice museum passes.
 Further sights on the island including the Cini monastery may be seen on guided and audio guide tours but these do not include the church or campanile.

 Church of San Giorgio Maggiore in Venice, Italy

 The Church of San Giorgio Maggiore is on a similarly named small island across the waters from the Piazza San Marco in Venice.
 The first church was built here in the eighth century with a Benedictine monastery established in 982.
 (There are still a few monks at San Giorgio but the Cini Foundation now uses the majority of the complex.)